Automattic/jetpack/docs/coding-guidelines.md

 ## The Jetpack Monorepo and its CLI

-Jetpack CLI supports latest stable PHP and latest stable Node JS versions.
+Jetpack CLI requires PHP 8.2 and latest stable Node JS versions.
 Sometimes the version update lags behind for a while to make sure that [Calypso is using the same version](https://github.com/Automattic/wp-calypso/blob/trunk/.nvmrc).

 Jetpack CLI is a requirement to work with Jetpack Monorepo, and it depends on the following tools: